TheLastGimbus/the.lastgimbus.com/content/blog/new-coffe-maker/index.md

 Now, I'm thinking of buying a coffe grinder, so I can get the best of coffe world ☕

 Anyway, that's all for now!

+### Okay, what the hell did I just read?
+So, we had a task on our English class to write a blog about recent gadget we bought - list it's qualities, etc. So I actually did it 😎